What is the basic calculation for basis in property?

 What property is eligible for like-kind exchange treatment?

-Real for real or personal for personal business property only US property only
+Real for real or personal for personal business property only

 What is BOOT in a like-kind exchange?